-Requested by: Representatives Boyd-McIntyre, Rogers, Yongue, Easterling,

-52 Oldham, Redwine, Thompson
+Requested by: Representatives Boyd-McIntyre, Rogers, Yongue, Easterling, Oldham, Redwine, Thompson

-EMPLOYMENT SECURITY COMMISSION FUNDS
+EMPLOYMENT SECURITY COMMISSION FUNDS/EXTEND TRAINING AND REEMPLOYMENT CONTRIBUTION-x

 SECTION 30.5.(a) There is appropriated from the Employment Security Commission Training and Employment Account created in G.S.
 96-6.1 to the North Carolina Community Colleges System Office the sum of twenty-eight million fifty-four thousand two hundred ninety-eight dollars (\$28,054,298) for the 2001-2002 fiscal year.
 These funds shall be used as follows: